The user object

 isfalse

 .
-This means that if this user is linked to another user, this user's primary user ID will change to the other user's primary user ID. - This user has just one login method (email password), since it's not linked to any other user.
+This means that if this user links to another user, this user's primary user ID changes to the other user's primary user ID. - This user has one login method (email password), since it's not linked to any other user.

 {